AFA Alaska + Hawaiian

 Reserve Committee

-• Our AFA Reserve Committee Chairpersons met on Thursday, September 14 to discuss their ongoing program of work to represent and advocate for our Reserve Flight Attendants.
+• Our AFA Reserve Committee Chairpersons met on Thursday, June 13, to discuss their ongoing program of work to represent and advocate for our Reserve Flight Attendants.

-• The Committee also met with management to review a number of specific concerns that were brought forward by Flight Attendants.
+• The Committee also met with management to review specific concerns that Flight Attendants brought forward.

-• Your Local Reserve Committee is available to answer questions, provide clarification, or help to resolve any reserve related issues.
+• Your Local Reserve Committee is available to answer questions, clarify contractual language, or help resolve reserve-related issues.
 Please don’t hesitate to reach out!

-On Thursday, September 14, representatives from our AFA Local Reserve Committees met to discuss their ongoing work to advocate for Reserve Flight Attendants.
-Representing you at the meeting were Brandi Urban (ANC), Conner Gallagher (SEA), Meghan Casey (SFO), Kanako Yamada (LAX), and Rebecca Garcia (SAN).
-Also present were MEC Reserve Committee Chairperson Julie Thornton and MEC Reserve Committee Vice Chairperson—New Hire & Probation Jarod McNeil.
+On Thursday, June 13, representatives from our AFA Local Reserve Committees met to discuss their ongoing work to advocate for Reserve Flight Attendants.
+Representing you at the meeting were Brandi Urban (ANC), Conner Gallagher (SEA), Anthony Eskander (PDX), Meghan Casey (SFO), Kanako Yamada (LAX), and Rebecca Garcia (SAN).
+Also present was MEC Reserve Committee Chairperson Julie Thornton and MEC Reserve Committee Vice Chairperson—New Hire & Probation Jarod McNeill.

-The committee is next scheduled to meet on Thursday, December 7.
+The committee is next scheduled to meet on Thursday, September 12.

 Topics of Discussion